wknishio/variable-terminal/doc/readme.md

 * Encryption password sets the password for connection encryption.
 * Session maximum define a limit for simultaneous sessions in server.
 * Session commands set commands separated by *; to be run when session starts.
-* Session lines set text files separated by ; to be run when session starts.
 * Session user sets the session user for session.
 * Session password sets the session password for session.